 Admission to the school during the school year depends on whether or not there are places available.
-The lower year groups at the school have an admission number of 24 places, with 20 places in Year 2 and above.
+The year groups at the school have an admission number of 24 places.
 Applications must be made directly to the school on a form available from the school.
 Admissions outside the normal age group will be dealt with as indicated below.